usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

 - **channel** is taken from the message configuration when set, otherwise from the DSRC metadata on the message, which the Message Receiver Plugin defaults to 183.

-> [!IMPORTANT]
-> Set **RouteJ2735** to `false` on the Message Receiver Plugin.
-Otherwise each received message
-> arrives here twice, once unsecured and once as the SPDU, and is broadcast twice.

 ## Functionality Testing